You first heard about the Ivy on River Road and the new building on Main Street too late to make your opinion count?

 Fourth, some Council members don’t seem to realize that such a Plan would also almost inevitably involve granting the redeveloper corporate welfare, at the very least a total PILOT exemption from paying property taxes, same as the Ivy.

-Would they give away some of the Borough land along the River?
+Would they give away the Borough land along the River?
 Allow the redeveloper to build several extra stories?
 Grant the redeveloper an even more lavish PILOT tax exemption?
 All three?
 How would such concessions impact financial security and quality of life in the Borough?

 Sixth, even a 375-unit Redevelopment project would burden our precious water supply, and might force us to resort to less desirable sources.